mapbox/tippecanoe/README.md

  * `-z` _zoom_ or `--maximum-zoom=`_zoom_: Maxzoom: the highest zoom level for which tiles are generated (default 14)
  * `-zg` or `--maximum-zoom=g`: Guess what is probably a reasonable maxzoom based on the spacing of features.
+ * `--smallest-maximum-zoom-guess=`_zoom_: Guess what is probably a reasonable maxzoom based on the spacing of features, but using the specified _zoom_ if a lower maxzoom is guessed.
  * `-Z` _zoom_ or `--minimum-zoom=`_zoom_: Minzoom: the lowest zoom level for which tiles are generated (default 0)
  * `-ae` or `--extend-zooms-if-still-dropping`: Increase the maxzoom if features are still being dropped at that zoom level.
    The detail and simplification options that ordinarily apply only to the maximum zoom level will apply both to the originally